heidi-holappa/tira-labra-2022/documentation/how-to-guide.md

 # How To Run Tests
 To run the limited but quicker test-set use the command `poetry run invoke test` in the root folder of the project.
+This lighter test set is run every time the application launches.
 To run all available tests use the command `poetry run invoke extended-test`.

 To generate a coverage report use the command `poetry run invoke coverage-report`.